Do Root Canals Need to be Removed?

 Root Canal Alternatives: Implant vs Partial Denture vs Bridge

 - Partial Denture – a partial denture is usually not acceptable to most patients in the civilized educated world of Burtonsville Maryland, DC metro area and many other parts of the world.
-Dentures are not permanent, the rub the gums during eating and feel thick and uncomfortable.
+Dentures are not permanent, they rub the gums during eating and feel thick and uncomfortable.
 Partial dentures over the long-term will lead to more tooth loss.
 For most, the partial denture is only a temporary solution if one at all.

 - Bridging teeth is a poor idea because it connects teeth making it more difficult to clean.
 It also places more pressure on fewer teeth.
 Ultimately bridging teeth leads to more tooth loss.
-Bridge vs Dental Implant.
+Bridge vs Dental Implant

 Root canal teeth are dead.
 Dead teeth are brittle and can break into little pieces and be difficult to remove.
 Removal of a root canal tooth is a lot more difficult than removal of a regular tooth.
-The best strategy is to remove the root canal by taking out the roots one at a time.
+The best strategy is to remove the tooth by taking out the roots one at a time.
 Once the roots are removed, the dentist can evaluate the root canal extraction site for bone damage, cysts and bacterial and fungal infection.
 The dentist will need to remove the PDL, any cysts, remove any dead bone, clean all the bacterial and fungal infections.
-Once the root canal site has been treated, a natural bone graft can be placed to facilitate new and healthy bone growth back into the extraction site.
+Once the extraction site has been treated, a natural bone graft can be placed to facilitate new and healthy bone growth back into the extraction site.

-A natural bone graft involves treating the pores of the bone with dental Ozone gas, and placing a mixture of PRF and bone minerals and membranes.
+A natural bone graft involves treating the pores of the bone with dental ozone gas, and placing a mixture of PRF and bone minerals and membranes.
 The process described may be easy or very complex and difficult depending on the extent of the damage caused by the root canal tooth.
 In extreme cases of infection of the upper teeth, infection can involve the sinus and can be very difficult or impossible to repair.
 Bone damage and risks of severe infection is one reason why to consider avoiding root canal treatment whenever possible.